-- Holding workshops and scientific meetings, including the annual Global Summit on Regulatory Science, to discuss the current development of new technologies and their potential utility in the regulatory settings
+- Holding workshops and scientific meetings, including the annual Global Summit on Regulatory Science, to discuss the development of new technologies and their potential utility in the regulatory settings.

 - Enhancing the development and use of regulatory science principles.

 To achieve these goals, the annual GSRS meetings have been instituted.
 GSRS conferences provide a venue where regulators and researchers can meet and develop collaborations to address the challenges and needs in the interest of advancing regulatory science.
-Nine meetings have been conducted so far, with the first (GSRS2011) taking place in the US (Slikker et al., 2012), GSRS12 in China (Miller, et al., 2013), GSRS13 in the US (Howard, et al.), GSRS14 in Canada (Tong, et al., 2015), GSRS15 in Italy (Healy et al., 2016), GSRS16 (Patri, et al., 2016) in the US , GSRS17 in Brazil (Slikker et al.,2018) and GSRS18 in China and GSRS19 in Italy.
+Twelve meetings have been conducted so far:

 - Emerging technology